 Below we have provided various heads under which information needs to be furnished:

-Name of the Registered Person – Name of the taxpayer, will also be auto-populated at the time of logging into the common GST Portal.
+2. Name of the Registered Person – Name of the taxpayer will be auto-populated.

 3. Input tax credit received for distribution – Details in this section will be auto populated.
 The section will contain invoice wise details of all the inputs received which is distributed as ITC.

 4. Total ITC/Eligible ITC/ Ineligible ITC to be distributed for the tax period – This part shall contain the total of all the ITC of the Input Service Distributor segregated into total amount of ITC, eligible ITC and ineligible ITC.